Dr. Ronald B. Standler

 an attractive target for parodies and satires. <grin>

-Here are my best examples of my legal parodies:
+Here are some of my legal parodies:

 - An agreement between the Easter Bunny and me